-- a.
-If a student willfully causes damage (i.e. not an accident as described above), the student's parent or guardian is responsible. - b.
-If a parent or other visitor causes damage, that individual is responsible. - c.
-If an employee causes damage, the employee is responsible. - d.
-If an unknown person causes damage and there is no witness, the affected individual would determine if they have applicable coverage through his/her individual insurance policies.
+- If a student willfully causes damage (i.e. not an accident as described above), the student's a. parent or guardian is responsible. - If a parent or other visitor causes damage, that individual is responsible. b. - If an employee causes damage, the employee is responsible.
+C. - If an unknown person causes damage and there is no witness, the affected individual d. would determine if they have applicable coverage through his/her individual insurance policies.

-531 ~ CLASS INTERRUPTIONS
+529~ CLASS INTERRUPTIONS